joselapeira0607/WROITJO/README.md

 ## 🔹 Who We Are
-We are a team from Instituto Técnico Jesús Obrero (ITJO) passionate about robotics and automation.
+We are a team from Instituto Técnico Jesús Obrero (ITJO) in Venezuela, passionate about robotics and automation.
 Team Members:
 - José Lapeira – Expert in embedded programming, electronic systems, and software development.
 - Keiner Duran – Specializes in algorithm optimization, robotics AI integration, and movement logic design.